tox-rs/tox-human/src/groupchat_packets.md

 - if the peer is in sanction list then
     - return error.
-- add peer to group with PK and Ip, Port.
+- add peer to conference with PK and Ip, Port.
-- add and save tcp relays to group data structures.
+- add and save tcp relays to conference data structures.

 #### Peer info request (0xf4)